Electric activity at magnetic moment fragmentation in spin ice: Results

 If however we consider the $\mu$--$\bar\mu$ pair with different ``special'' spins, the dipole moments on these triangles would point in different directions.
-But every such triangle would then have another ``mate'', another triangle having this common special spin, having an opposite dipole, so that in effect in this case {\it all} dipoles would be paired in $(\vec d, -\vec d)$ pairs, Fig.~\ref{FIG:2}(b).
+But every such triangle would then have another ``mate'', another triangle having this common special spin, having an opposite dipole, so that in effect in this case {\it all} dipoles would be paired in $({\bf d}, -{\bf d})$ pairs, Fig.~\ref{FIG:2}(b).
 This is actually the main effect we want to stress: the monopole--antimonopole ordering occurring in a fragmentation state leads to {\it pairing} of electric dipoles, so that, in particular, the dielectric response due to these dipoles would be strongly suppressed in the fragmentation state.
-This prediction should be possible to check experimentally.

-In the typical fragmentation state the spins themselves are disordered, which means that such $(\vec d, -\vec d)$ pairs would be random.
+In the typical fragmentation state the spins themselves are disordered, which means that such $({\bf d}, -{\bf d})$ pairs would be random.
 Each such pair connects two neighbouring triangles, i.e.\ it lives on the bond of the honeycomb lattice of triangles, and every triangle participates in one such bond.
 Mathematically this problem could thus be mapped to the problem of dimer covering of a honeycomb lattice --- the lattice of triangles in kagome systems.
 A lot is known about this problem --- the entropy of this state, etc.~\cite{Elser,Moessner}.
-If we go to the long-range ordered state in which the spins are also ordered, this would simultaneously give an ordering of these $(\vec d, -\vec d)$ pairs, i.e.\ an ordering of such dimers, or of the corresponding electric quadrupoles.
+If we go to the long-range ordered state in which the spins are also ordered, this would simultaneously give an ordering of these $({\bf d}, -{\bf d})$ pairs, i.e.\ an ordering of such dimers, or of the corresponding electric quadrupoles.